moyano83/functional-programming-in-scala/README.md

 compose two functions f and g, we simply say f compose g.
 It also provides an `andThen` method. `f andThen g` is the same as `g compose f`.

 ## Chapter 3: Functional Data Structures<a name="Chapter3"></a>

+### Defining functional data structures

+A functional data structure is operated on using only pure functions, functional data structures are by definition immutable.

+### Pattern Matching

+Scala has something similar to the _switch_ in java, which is pattern matching, although if any of the cases match in scala, the result of the expression is the result of that particular case (the first one it matches).
+What determines if a pattern matches an expression?
+A pattern matches the target if there exists an assignment of variables in the pattern to subexpressions of the target that make it structurally equivalent to the target.

+### Data sharing in functional data structures

+If a data structure such as List is immutable in scala, we can use a list (let's call it list1) to construct the result list of adding an element to that list.
+This is called data sharing.
+We say that functional data structures are persistent, meaning that existing references are never changed by operations on the data structure.
+Writing purely functional data structures that support different operations efficiently is all about finding clever ways to exploit data sharing.
+When a function definition contains multiple argument groups, type information flows from left to right across these argument groups.

+### Trees

+An ADT is just a data type defined by one or more data constructors, each of which may contain zero or more arguments (_List_ is an example).
+We do typically use ADTs for situations where the set of cases is closed (known to be fixed).